Uncle Sam: Your Partner in Retirement

 In relatively high tax-bracket years, you’ll want to focus on maxing out your deductions and deferrals to lower your income.
 Traditional retirement accounts and deferred compensation are the primary mechanism for deferring income.
 Large deductions, like charity, are also most valuable to you in these high-bracket years.

 In relatively low tax-bracket years, you can increase your recognition of income through Roth conversions, IRA distributions, and gain harvesting.
 You’ll want to forecast your auto-pilot rates and fill up any brackets below that level.
-Deferring social security in during the retirement transition can have the added benefit of freeing up even more space for strategic income recognition prior to age 70.
+Deferring Social Security during the retirement transition can have the added benefit of freeing up even more space for strategic income recognition prior to age 70.
 If you would like to learn more, here are five Tax-Smart Retirement strategies to consider.